 top of page

-We still have many "orphan" Prairie Patches needing adoption.
-If you can join our circle and give a little extra care and attention to one of these patches, we'd love to hear from you!
+If you are able to help tend one of these patches on your own (or with a partner) between work parties, we'd love to hear from you!
+We can offer some training on weeds and native plants, of course.
 Many eyes and hands can help us keep up on the weeding year-round, and nudge along the prairie restoration a little faster.
 It's a good way to learn about some of our Willamette Valley native plants, too.

 CamasClose.jpg